 Using the Archives

 Jeff Place and Stephanie Smith are the permanent staff archivists.
-Cecilia Peterson is the project archivist for our Save America's Treasures grant-funded digitization project, and Dan Charette is the project audio specialist.
-Greg Adams is our contract processing archivist, and Jesse Johnston is our contract cataloger.
+Cecilia Peterson is the project archivist for our Save America's Treasures grant-funded digitization project, and Dave Walker is the project audio specialist.
+Greg Adams is our processing archivist.

 The Archives’ contact information is below.
 Please make an appointment if you wish to consult materials in the Rinzler Archives, as we do not have the resources to handle walk-ins.
 Let us know what materials and subjects you are interested in so we can determine if they are available, as some materials are stored offsite.
 The more information you can provide in advance, the better we can assist you.